If you’re just getting into yoga, you may be wondering how to choose a yoga mat.

 People who suffer from sore joints will also appreciate a thicker mat.
 Those who carry some extra weight may find that a 1/8″ thick mat provides a sufficient buffer.

 A 1/16″ thick yoga mat is another option.
-These are excellent for travelers, as being thinner they are lighter and less bulky.
+These are excellent for travelers, as being thinner they are lighter and less bulky when folded.
 They can also be a good choice for people who like to feel more contact with the floor during practice.

 - Stickiness & Composition